wolverdude/GenSON/README.rst

                             generate a different subschema for each element in an array rather than merging them all into one -d DELIM, --delimiter DELIM
-                            set a delimiter - use this option if the input files contain multiple JSON objects/schemas
+                            set a delimiter - Use this option if the input files contain multiple JSON objects/schemas.
+You can pass any string.
+A few cases ('newline', 'tab', 'space') will get converted to a whitespace character, and if empty string ('') is passed, the parser will try to auto-detect where the boundary is.
       -i SPACES, --indent SPACES
-                            indent output SPACES spaces
+                            pretty-print the output, indenting SPACES spaces
       -s SCHEMA, --schema SCHEMA
-                            JSON file containing a base schema (can be specified mutliple times to merge schemas)
+                            file containing a JSON Schema (can be specified mutliple times to merge schemas)